tnichols217/notes/MUTH 104/Notes/Sonata Form.md

 ### T - Transition

-- Short piece between the themes of the p
+- Short piece between the themes
+- Often takes the key of the Secondary theme with the meter and rythm of the Primary theme

+### S - Secondary Theme

+- Often in a different key from the Primary theme (often dominant)
+- Often different in both rythm and mood of the